pchemguy/SQLiteC-for-VBA/README.md

 * Find the documentation for the SQLite functions here: http://sqlite.org/cintro.html.
 The complete query language for SQLite is documented here: http://sqlite.org/lang.html.

 # Sample projects
+* Brian Gonzalez has made a refactored version of the project with a class / interface style.
+Have a look at his fork here: https://github.com/b-gonzalez/SQLiteForExcel

 * Mark Camilleri has posted a sample project, *XLSQLite*, that provides a GUI interface to SQLite in Excel.
 The project can be downloaded from the Gatekeeper for Excel site: http://www.gatekeeperforexcel.com/other-freebies.html. _XLSQLite.xlam is an add-in that allows you to create and manipulate (both DDL and DML) SQLite databases from within Excel.
 It offers a basic gui interface that allows you to perform basic tasks on your SQLite databases._ (Note that this example might not include the latest SQLite for Excel version, which has a fix for a string conversion bug.)

 * *SQLite for Access* - Thomas Gewinnus has ported the SQLite-Interface to Access-VBA and added a small DAO-like-Layer (class SQLiteDatabase).
 See Module Test__SQLiteDatabase for samples.
 Download the .accdb file from https://s3.amazonaws.com/share.excel-dna.net/Beispiel.zip.